Segmentation-Faulters-HackED-2025/fact-or-cap/README.md

 ## 🚪 Introduction

+Have you ever been reading an article about cats, just minding your own business, when suddenly you come across a bold, shocking claim like, “Cats can communicate telepathically with aliens”?

 Now you’re at a crossroads.
 Should you continue reading and let this bizarre claim sit in your brain like a cat fur ball, or should you take action? 🤔

 Luckily, there’s a superhero tool for moments like these—*Fact or Cap, THe Truth Checking Extention!*